History of Elephant Tourism

 After the logging industry declined, many domestic elephants were left out in the wild by their mahouts (professional elephant keepers).
-In the early 1990s, the tourism industry in Thailand started to rise, thus giving the domestic elephants a place to work and a chance to be “cared for.”
+In the early 1990s, the tourism industry in Thailand started to grow, thus giving the domestic elephants a place to work and a chance to be ‘cared for’.

-In many of the camps, the conditions for both the elephant and the mahouts were very poor.
+Unfortunately, many of these camps had poor conditions for both the elephant and the mahouts.
 Elephants were forced to do so-called tricks, paint pictures and give rides for the enjoyment of tourists, and of course for revenue for the camp owner.

-Elephants endured beatings daily and were stabbed with hooks to make them obey and spent most of their time in chains and you can tell by watching them roll their heads side to side and shuffling from one foot to the other they have and are suffering from psychological trauma.
+Elephants endured beatings daily and were stabbed with hooks to make them obey and spent most of their time in chains.
+You could tell by watching them roll their heads side to side and shuffling from one foot to the other that they were suffering from psychological trauma.

-Although some of these elephant camps have closed, with one quick google search even on things to do in Phuket, it is clear that there are still many to choose from and, sadly these camp owners are also getting smart and starting to use the words elephant conservation in Thailand and elephant sanctuary in Thailand, in many of their marketing materials making people believe that they are doing the right thing.
+Although some of these elephant camps have closed, with one quick google search even on things to do in Phuket, it is clear that there are still many to choose from.
+Sadly, these camp owners are also getting smart.
+They now use the words elephant conservation and elephant sanctuary in many of their marketing materials, misleading tourists.

-One such episode hit the international media when The Telegraph (UK) picked up on a story from Nikki Beach Phuket who had shared pictures of a baby elephant, carrying a performer who was serving Champagne and then being ridden by drunk tourist, on its Facebook page.
+One such episode hit the international media when The Telegraph (UK) picked up on a story from Nikki Beach Phuket.
+Pictures of a baby elephant carrying a performer who was serving Champagne and then being ridden by drunk tourists were shared on social media.
 Luckily many of the hotels and resorts have outlawed the experience, but sadly there are some that still do offer this service.

-Sangduen “Lek” Chailert, Elephant Whisperer and founder of the Save Elephant Foundation have devoted her life to rescuing and rehabilitating working elephants.
-Bringing ethics into elephant tourism, she established the Elephant Nature Park in Chiang Mai to international acclaim in 1996, Lek has now co-founded similar parks in Phuket and Koh Samui.
+Sangduen “Lek” Chailert, Elephant Whisperer and founder of the Save Elephant Foundation, has devoted her life to rescuing and rehabilitating working elephants.
+Bringing ethics into elephant tourism, she established the Elephant Nature Park in Chiang Mai to international acclaim in 1996.
+More recently, Lek has also co-founded similar parks in Phuket and Koh Samui.
 These ethical elephant sanctuaries make a fascinating and educational day out.

-The mission of the Phuket Elephant Sanctuary and Samui Elephant Sanctuary is to meet the highest standards in animal welfare and educate elephant camp owners and tourists on how to treat and respect the majestic elephant – Thailand’s national symbol.
+The mission of the Phuket Elephant Sanctuary and Samui Elephant Sanctuary is to meet the highest standards in animal welfare.
+They also aim to educate elephant camp owners and tourists on how to treat and respect the majestic elephant – Thailand’s national symbol.

-Visitors to these sanctuaries won’t be invited to ride on the elephants’ backs, watch them do tricks, hug or bathe them – all activities that are damaging and stressful for the animals.
-Rather, visitors will be encouraged to simply observe these gentle giants in their natural habitat where they can just be themselves.
-Observation platforms overlook natural pools where visitors can watch the elephants splashing each other and covering themselves in cooling mud; open fields and jungle-covered hillsides provide plenty of space for elephant play and socializing.
+Visitors to these sanctuaries are not invited to ride on the elephants’ backs, watch them do tricks, hug or bathe them – all activities that are damaging and stressful for the animals.
+Rather, visitors are encouraged to simply observe these gentle giants in their natural habitat where they can just be themselves.
+Observation platforms overlook natural pools where visitors can watch the elephants splashing each other and covering themselves in cooling mud; open fields and jungle-covered hillsides provide plenty of space for elephant play and socialising.

 Both sanctuaries offer morning and afternoon programmes that start with video presentations to inform visitors about what to expect from their elephant encounters and explain a little about the elephants’ stories and why they so badly need protection.
-This is elephant tourism where you can get up close and personal with the magnificent residents during their breakfast and dinner times when you can help feed them a healthy diet of fresh fruit.
+This is elephant tourism where you can get up close and personal with the magnificent residents.
+During their breakfast and dinner times, you can help feed them a healthy diet of fresh fruit.
 In between, there’s plenty of time just to watch the elephants at play and marvel at their intelligence and grace.
 Both half-day sessions include a tasty Thai buffet and transfers to and from the sanctuaries.
 It is important to book your session in advance as neither of the sanctuaries accepts visitors outside the set programme times or who arrive without prior bookings.
 The Elite Concierge can book this for you.

 At Phuket Elephant Sanctuary, where the elephants can roam freely over 30 acres, you’ll make friends with Richy, Tong Kwaw, Baan Yen, Jan Jao, Gaew Ta, Madee, Kannika and Dok Gaew.
 All of these extraordinary elephants more than deserve their peaceful retirement – some are more than 70 years old!